Lina-Liuna/English/README.md

 You've probably heard that the word order in English is the following:  Subject + Verb + Object.
 We sometimes abbreviate that to SVO.
 There's even more to word order than that.
 Have you heard of SVOMPT?
 It stands for Subject + Verb + Object + Manner (how) + Place + Time. https://youtu.be/4q3ohLRTHa8

+### 27. Optional Practice for Unit 7
+A.   Halloween, Thanksgiving, and Christmas are big celebrations in the US.
+What traditions do you know about for these days?
+Do you have any questions about these holidays?
+What holidays do you have in your home country?
+Do you have a favorite?
+What is it and why?
+Do you have any US holidays that you enjoy?
+If so, what are they and why?
+B.   After looking at your personal discussion board, do you agree with the points that I posted there regarding the areas you need to work on so far?
+Were you able to find the resources and videos on your personal discussion board?
+Have you watched them already?
+Do you feel you need more resources to continue improving?
+Where would you find those resources?
+C.  Pronunciation Practice: "r," Part 2
+D.  Pronunciation Practice: Intonation